efmkoene/efmkoene.github.io/focusing.md

 <!--End...-->
 <div id="Q8" class="hidden">
 <br clear="all" />
   <h4> 9.
 The end!
 Thank your body for speaking with you.
 You may want to ask your body for any ideas about how to resolve the situation; to receive any wisdom...
-Remember, you just have to acknowledge what it says, there's no need to do anything with it.</h4>
+Remember, you just have to acknowledge what it says, there's no need to do anything with it.
+Try to bring some love to this feeling, no matter how negative; as this really is about bringing love and unity to yourself.
+Comfort yourself emotionally.</h4>
 </div>